javiergs/Artemis/README.md

 * version 4.0 logger capabilities to track errors in using Insight Headset

 * version 4.1 it is possible to select the folder were local data will be stored; extra log messages added.

+# Chatbot UX Project

+* jADAS version 5.0 connect to Emotiv, save data, shows participant stimiuli (both ArtEmis or Chatbot UX).
+Testing a new Look&Feel

+* ChatClient version 1.0 is the tool to send messages to the study participant (simulating being a Chatbot)